-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-160264) of Xerox Corporation of our report dated June 15, 2010 relating to the financial statements of Xerox Corporation Saving Plan, which appears in this Form 11-K.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 (No. 333-160264) of Xerox Corporation of our report dated June 15, 2010 relating to the financial statements of The Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and other Regional Joint Boards, which appears in this Form 11-K.